Klipper3d/klipper/docs/Measuring_Resonances.md

     100, 100, 20  # an example
 ```

-#### Configure MPU-6000/9000 series with Pico
+#### Configure MPU-9520 Compatibles With Pico

-Pico I2C will be set to 400000 by the mpu9250 option.
-Simply add the following
+Pico I2C is set to 400000 on default.
+Simply add the following to the
-to the printer.cfg:
+printer.cfg:

 ```
 [mcu pico]